-1. Determine if the definition of accumulated bird or bat droppings has been met.

-1.1.
-Upon the discovery of accumulated bird or bat droppings

-- If an employees' task would expose them to accumulated bird or bat droppings the Manager/Shop Supervisor should contact the DGS Fire, Safety and Environmental Section for direction. - If possible, once the droppings are cleaned up, all reasonable efforts should be taken to exclude birds or bats from the area. - 2.
-If there is no "accumulation" but there are bird or bat droppings that must be cleaned up: - 2.1.
-Don PPE. - 2.2.
-Make sure the droppings are carefully wetted with normal water (if possible, try to spray dropping down a drain using a garden hose.) - 2.3.
+- 1. Determine if the definition of Accumulated bird or bat droppings has been met. - 1.1.
+Upon the discovery of Accumulated bird or bat droppings - In the event that an employees' task would expose them to Accumulated bird or bat droppings the Manager/ Shop Supervisor should contact the DGS Fire Safety and Environmental Section for direction. - If possible, once the droppings are cleaned up all reasonable efforts should be taken to exclude birds or bats from the area. - 2.
+If there is no "accumulation" but there are dropping that must be cleaned up: - 2.1.
+Don Personal Protective Equipment(see PPE and Respirator safety programs) - 2.2.
+Make sure that the droppings are carefully wetted with normal water (if possible try to spray dropping down a drain using a garden hose.) - 2.3.
 Scoop material with a shovel or trowel or wipe with disposable cloths and place droppings into a standard plastic bag. - 2.4.
-It is important to prevent the material from becoming particulates and airborne, so it is always important to wet the droppings before any clean-up operation. - 2.5.
-Dispose of the droppings and any contaminated disposable rags in a normal trash bag and place the trash bag in a trash receptacle outside of the building. - 2.6.
-Clean all non-disposable tools.
+It is important to prevent the material from becoming particulates and airborne, so it is always important to wet the droppings before any clean up operation. - 2.5.
+Dispose of the dropping and any contaminated disposable rags in a normal trash bag and place the trash bag in a trash receptacle outside of the building. - 2.6.
+Clean all non disposable tools.

-3. If any employees are/were exposed the Manager/Shop Supervisor should instruct the employees to be aware of the symptoms of Histoplasmosis and report these symptoms to their supervisor as soon as they begin.
+3. If any employees are/were exposed the manager/shop supervisor should instruct the employees to be aware of the symptoms of Histoplasmosis and report these symptoms to their supervisor as soon as they begin.